recursivenomad/ki-lime-pi-pico/README.md

   - Hand-solderable test points (ie. USB signals) in footprints with underside castellations
   - Optional pin labels as an add-on footprint
   - Optional keepout zone for 2.4 GHz RF on shared footprints
+  - Ability to add individual schematic symbols for sockets, and a virtual Pico for the BOM and rendering
 - **Diverse 3D models** for surface-mount, through-hole, and socketed forms of the Pico, Pico H, Pico W, and Pico WH using photorealistic materials
-- Majority adherence to the [KiCad Library Conventions][URL-KLC] version 3.0.34
+- Majority adherence to the [KiCad Library Conventions][URL-KLC] version 3.0.41

 &nbsp;